-An annual report which includes information on age and sex of casualty, type of road, speed limit, location of pedestrian when hit, type of vehicle involved and time of accident.
+Information on age and sex of casualty, type of road, speed limit, location, type of vehicle involved and time of accident for 2016.

 All pedestrian casualties